JOINT REPLACEMENT: HIP TEP

 When is an artificial hip joint the right choice?

-- Severe, persistent pain in the hip, groin or thigh
+- Severe, persistent pain in the hip, groin, or thigh

-- Nighttime pain that disrupts sleep
+- Nighttime pain that disturbs sleep

 - Significant reduction in quality of life and ability to perform everyday activities